Chan Wai Ho: Personal life

-Chan Wai Ho became a father on 9 August 2010 when his wife gave birth to a son.
+Chan became a father on 9 August 2010 when his wife gave birth to a son.
 He accompanied his wife in the hospital in the morning, then attended the Hong Kong national football team training in the afternoon.

 After retirement from professional football, Chan signed an amateur contract with Eastern District.
 He currently works as a real estate agent during the day.